 When this happens to you, there’s only one way to make sure that you get fully compensated for the damages and injuries that you’ve suffered.
 You’re already under enough stress; you don’t need to worry about making ends meet as well.
 You need to file for enough compensation to cover your existing and future costs and stay on your feet while you get well.
 To do this, you need a qualified personal injury attorney.

 Such a lawyer will protect your rights and fight for justice for you so you can concentrate on getting well.
-If you’re in this situation in the Odessa area and you need help, call Robert White for a free case consult today.
+If you’re in this situation in the Odessa area and you need help, contact Robert White for a free case consultation today.